abelsquidhead/MobileDevOpsWithMSStack/README.md

     <img src="media/2017-04-07_15-22-38.png" width="640"/>

-    >**Talking Point**: The first thing we need to do is tell Mobile Center where our code is sitting.
-As you can see, we can pull your code in from VSTS, GitHub or Bitbucket.
+    >**Talking Point**: The first thing I want to do is set up a build.
+To do that, we need to tell Mobile Center where our code is sitting.
+We can pull code in from VSTS, GitHub or Bitbucket.
 For this demo, my code is actually sitting in GitHub

 35. Click on GitHub